Healthy Marriage Promotion and Responsible Fatherhood Grants

 Length and Time Phasing of Assistance

-The grants awarded in September 2015 were awarded for a five year project period, with annual appropriations.
-Post award, our Division of Payment Management will establish an account from which a grantee may draw down award funds.
+The awards are made for a five year project period, with annual appropriations for both HMRF and TT-CW.
+Post award, our Division of Payment Management will establish an account from which a recipient may draw down award funds.

 Who do I contact about this opportunity?